evilkiwi/devon/README.md

 ```

 **You also need to have Docker installed on your local machine.** It can be downloaded via [docker.com](https://www.docker.com/products/docker-desktop).

+If you want `devon` to automate generating and installing local SSL Certificates, you also must [install mkcert](https://github.com/FiloSottile/mkcert#installation).

 ## Usage